fafeitsch/imaginary-geo-itinerary/README.md

 IGI offers the possibility to either show the map only, the images only, or the combined view (see Presenting below).

 ## Using IGI
+### Give it a try

+To just run the app with a sample itinerary (see `itinerary`) folder, either clone the repository and execute `npm i && npm run dev`, or download the released binary (if available) and put it into any running webserver.

 ### Prerequisites

 You need the following prerequisites for using IGI: